Updated for April 2025

 It’s possible for us to machine sharp corners in CNC turned parts, but doing so requires special (i.e., expensive) tooling.
 Even then, the tooling is prone to chipping and breaking.

 A cost-effective alternative is to include a radius wherever two faces intersect to eliminate 90-degree turns.
 That way, we can use our standard tooling.
 A simple rule of thumb is to design radii measuring a minimum of .008”, but keep in mind that the larger the radius, the faster we can machine the feature.
+And we often remind customers: a larger radius in a perpendicular corner actually leads to a stronger part.

 5. Avoid over-tolerancing the surface finish